Sony A7R III vs RX100

 It is notable that the A7R III has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Sony A7R III (unlike the RX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
+Both the A7R III and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A7R III better than the Sony RX100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A7R III: